-Additional information can be found at puolustusvoimat.fi/tyo-ja-koulutus
+Further information puolustusvoimat.fi/tyo-ja-koulutus

-Civilian tasks within the Defence Forces
+Civilian duties within the Defence Forces

 The Defence Forces employ civilian personnel in versatile and challenging tasks with good possibilities for developing one's own know-how.
 Around Finland, approximately 4,000 civilians work within the Defence Forces in both vocational and academic expert tasks according to their civilian education.
 The range of jobs available in the Defence Forces is wide.
 There are hundreds of job titles.
-They include such titles as engineer, chief of systems development, researcher, social welfare officer, financial coordinator, training coordinator, public information officer, legal adviser and physician, fitter and PT instructor.
+They include such titles as engineer, chief of systems development, researcher, social welfare officer, financial coordinator, training coordinator, public information officer, legal adviser and physician, mechanic and PT instructor.
 Irrespective of job title, civilian personnel are always qualified professionals.
 Those selected for civilian tasks are not required to have undergone military service or voluntary military service for women.

-• Further information puolustusvoimat.filrekry and valtiolle.fi.
+Further information puolustusvoimat.fi/rekry and valtiolle.fi.